WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 57. Why fragments are better than container divs?

 - Fragments are better than container divs because they don't add an extra node to the DOM.
 This can make the rendered HTML cleaner and more efficient, especially when you have a component that renders a list of items.
 Additionally, it helps with accessibility because it doesn't create an unnecessary wrapper element around the content.

+## 58. What are stateless components ?

+- Stateless components , also known as functional components , are components that don't have any internal state.
+They are defined as a function , they receive props and they return JSX to be rendered.
+They are simpler , easy to reason about and less prone to bugs than stateful components because they don't have lifecycle methods.